 In order to do this, you need to do a little LinkedIn research.
 After you find a position that you are interested in, look for technical recruiters or product management leads at that company.
 Your goal is to find someone who has a connection to you, like you are both alumni from the same school or you grew up in the same city.
 Use this similarity in your email subject line so that the cold email feels a little warmer.
 For more information on how to find email addresses for recruiters and hiring managers, check out our guide.

 In the body of your email, briefly explain who you are, how you are connected, why you are interested in working at the company, and how you can provide impact and help the company accomplish their goals.
 These emails should be compelling and concise – you do not want to bore your reader.
 Imagine you are on the receiving end of this email – what would make you want to help?
 End your email with a clear call-to-action that gives 2 time-frames for a quick 15-minute chat to learn more.
-Take a look at our guide to writing compelling cold emails for an email template you can adapt.
+Take a look at our guide to help you write compelling cold emails for an email template you can adapt.

 With these tips and templates, you should be able to find remote product manager jobs and move forward in the process with confidence.
 If you are looking for a mentor to work with you 1-on-1 on each step of your job search, join Pathrise.